TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 If this voltage "dances" around with spurious ripple signals and/or the actual centre-point of the output transformer not being at its nominal zero AC volts true centre, then the output will be modulated by this voltage.
 It can either be bypassed to ground via the filter capacitors or transformed to the loudspeaker (in which case it will appear in the negative feedback system - if used)

-This system is very
+This system is

-stable and enhances clarity and frequency response
+very stable and enhances clarity and frequency response

 8. OPTIMISED ELECTRON STREAM © TECHNOLOGY:

-DECOUPLING OF THE POWER AMPLIFIER FROM THE
+DECOUPLING OF THE POWER

 BY MEANS OF A SERIES CONNECTED SILICON DIODE